 László Kozma :: Research

 Research interestsData structures and algorithms, combinatorics (permutations, graphs, set systems), computational geometry, machine learning.

-Summary: We improve the analysis of a classical pairing heap variant (Fredman, Sedgewick, Sleator, Tarjan, 1985) and a classical self-adjusting binary search tree heuristic (Sleator, 198x), reducing the gap to the information-theoretic lower bound from roughly (loglog n) to better than (loglog...log n), where log(.) can be iterated any constant number of times.
+Summary: We improve the analysis of a classical pairing heap variant (Fredman, Sedgewick, Sleator, Tarjan, 1985) and a classical self-adjusting binary search tree heuristic (Sleator, 198x), reducing the gap to the information-theoretic lower bound from roughly (loglog n) to less than (loglog...log n), where log(.) can be iterated any constant number of times.